gilbertohasnofb/new-regional-textures/README.md

 New Regional Textures for FlightGear
 ====================================

 This project aims to create new regional textures, particularly for the Southern Hemisphere.
+This is a project on development, so use it at your own risk.
+I would suggest backing up your Materials and Textures folders since some of those files will be overwritten.

 Development thread: http://forum.flightgear.org/viewtopic.php?f=5&t=26031